 When it comes to business financing, generally speaking, fast cash is expensive cash.

-If you need that cash now, then you need it now–but remember that you might be able to save money if you’re willing and able to be more patient with the loan application process.
+If you need that cash now, then you need it now–but remember that you might be able to save money if you’re willing and able to be more patient with the funding application process.

-5. Why do you need a business loan?
+5. Why do you need business funding?

 There are plenty of different options, so explore what’s out there in order to find the best financing option for your small business.